.

 • Detailed statistical reports to help labs monitor trends and KPIs

-LigoLab’s End-to-End Medical LIS and Lab Billing Platform
+LigoLab’s All-in-One LIS System and Lab Billing Platform

-LigoLab is an award-winning provider of innovative end-to-end laboratory information system software for pathology laboratories, servicing nearly 300 facilities nationwide.
+LigoLab is an award-winning provider of innovative end-to-end laboratory information system software for medical laboratories, servicing hundreds of facilities nationwide.

-As a comprehensive enterprise-grade LIS software with advanced laboratory billing solutions, the LigoLab platform includes all pathology lab management modules needed for an enterprise operation, including modules for anatomic pathology (LIS pathology), clinical laboratory (LIS medical), molecular diagnostics (molecular LIS), lab revenue cycle management (lab RCM), and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), all housed on one powerful and integrated platform that supports every role, department, and case.
+As a comprehensive enterprise-grade LIS software with advanced laboratory billing solutions, the LigoLab platform includes all pathology lab management modules needed for an enterprise operation, including modules for anatomic pathology, clinical laboratory, molecular diagnostics, lab revenue cycle management, and direct-to-consumer lab testing (TestDirectly), all housed in a single, powerful and integrated platform that supports every role, department, and case.

 Michael Kalinowski